DiveGearAdvice.comUpdated May 2026

 Browse All Guides

-Your dive computer is the most important piece of safety equipment you'll own.
+I learned to dive at fourteen, and the one piece of gear I'd never go without is a dive computer.
+It's the most important piece of safety equipment you'll own.
 It tracks your depth, time, and nitrogen loading in real-time, calculating exactly how long you can stay down without decompression stops.
 Whether you're exploring Cozumel's walls, drifting Molokini crater, or working through a wreck penetration in the Florida Keys, you need something that works every single time.

 I've been diving for over fifteen years and have used computers from every major brand.
 Some have impressed me.
 Others have let me down at the worst possible moments.
 This guide covers what actually matters when you're 80 feet down with a current running.